mdcutone/psychxr/README.md

 # PsychXR

-Python extension library written in Cython for interacting with eXtended Reality displays, intended for research in neuroscience and psychology.
+Python extension library for interacting with eXtended Reality displays (HMDs), intended for research in neuroscience and psychology.
+Device API wrappers are written in Cython, providing low latency and overhead.
+Only OpenGL based applications are currently supported.

 ## Built With